 Humans are complex.
 Relationships even more so.
 You may love someone deeply yet mess up the connection you share with them.
 You’re not ready to let them go but being together is excruciatingly painful.
 You’re left with just one question on your mind – how to fix a relationship you ruined.

 The pain of losing someone you love and cherish deeply is augmented manifold when you know that it was your actions that drove you apart.
 Mistakes in a relationship happen from both sides.
 But if you have crossed a line with yours, it can be a lot harder to undo that damage.
+For instance, if you cheated on your partner, the guilt can trigger the “I ruined my relationship” realization, coupled with a sinking feeling, even before your partner comes to know of the transgression.

 21 Ways To Fix A Relationship YOU Ruined